Sher-Chowdhury/node_study_guide/useful-npm-packages.md

 ### morgan

 [morgan](https://www.npmjs.com/package/morgan) - this gives info on the terminal everytime it recieves a requests.
 E.g. did it get a "Get" or "Post" request? what time was the request, which web browser issued the request, e.g. chrome or firefox....etc.

+### nodemon

+can be useful when doing development work.
+It can restart `npm start` whenever there's a change in the javascript files.
+I personally don't use this though.